EasyTier/easytier.github.io/en/guide/network/config-file.md

 ## Configuration File Generator

-The official website provides a configuration file generator, which you can access via <a href="https://easytier.cn/web/index.html#config_generator">Configuration File Generator</a> to generate configuration files.
+The official website provides a configuration file generator, which you can access via <a target="_blank" href="https://easytier.cn/web/index.html#config_generator">Configuration File Generator</a> to generate configuration files.